-- the directors, or others responsible for the management of your business, need to have GDPR firmly on their agenda.
-The widely-publicised penalties for breach of the GDPR and the equivalent legislation being introduced in other non-EU countries (including the Channel Islands) are designed to make data protection an issue for those at the highest level of the organisation
+- the directors, or others responsible for the management of your business, need to have GDPR in the forefront of their minds.
+The widely-publicised penalties for breach of the GDPR and the equivalent legislation introduced in other non-EU countries (including the Channel Islands) are designed to make data protection an issue for those at the highest level of the organisation

-- public authorities, and private sector businesses carrying on high risk processing, must appoint an appropriately qualified and independent data protection officer who will be responsible for overseeing data protection compliance.
-The data protection officer will need to keep up to date with developments, report directly to management on a regular basis, and liaise with the regulator to the extent required.
-Other organisations who are not mandatorily obliged to appoint a data protection officer should also consider doing so as a matter of good practice
+- public authorities, and private sector businesses carrying on high risk processing, must appoint an appropriately qualified and independent data protection officer who is responsible for overseeing data protection compliance.
+The data protection officer must keep up to date with developments, report directly to management on a regular basis, and liaise with the regulator to the extent required.
+Other organisations who are not mandatorily obliged to appoint a data protection officer are encouraged to consider appointing a person or persons responsible for such matters, possibly by an alternative title (eg "data protection coordinator"), as a matter of good practice

-- a framework of accountability should be introduced so that all project and team leaders at every level of the business are given responsibility for ensuring compliance with the processes and procedures being adopted in line with GDPR
+- business should have accountability frameworks, so that all project and team leaders at every level of the business are given responsibility for ensuring compliance with the processes and procedures adopted in line with GDPR

 - regular training should be given to all personnel so that they understand the key requirements of GDPR, what their obligations are and why this is so important to the business

-Importantly, you also need to look outside your organisation, to your suppliers and others who will process the personal data you control, to ensure they will comply with the GDPR from May 2018.
+, (to your suppliers and others who will process the personal data you control is key for the purposes of ensuring that they continue to comply with the GDPR.
 It is your responsibility as the data controller to exercise a high duty of care in selecting these data processors.
-Start the discussions now to find out what they are doing to prepare.